HR Interview Question: How Much Salary Do You Expect?

 Be open to negotiation

 I know it is disappointing sometimes when you don’t get the amount you’re expecting.
-But you should be flexible.
+But you should be flexible. as well as know how to negotiate.
 Do not be rigid when it comes to salary.

 For example, When you are offered a salary lower than expected you should give them valid points to increase the pay range. ( Use first paragraph points).
 Do not adjust for the amount they are offering if you feel you deserve more.